Engagement BigQuery

 Feature for advanced users

-Engagement BigQuery is aimed for advanced users who have solid experience with Google BigQuery, SQL, big data and data warehouse solutions.
+Engagement BigQuery is for advanced users who have solid experience with Google BigQuery, SQL, big data and data warehouse solutions.

 Engagement BigQuery (EBQ, formerly called Long Term Data Storage) is a petabyte-scale data storage in Google BigQuery.
 It provides a flexible, secure, and scalable infrastructure to house your data in an Engagement-like structure.
 Frequent data updates ensure that your data is always available on demand for custom analytics using your own BI tools.
 The scalable design easily handles the increased needs of your growing business, characterized by elevated data ingestion.
 EBQ ensures first-class care of all the technical and security aspects connected with your data storage.